Ian Morrison (RNZAF officer): Chief of Air Staff

 Morrison was appointed Chief of Air Staff (CAS) in July 1962.
 At the time, the RNZAF was in decline, operating dated equipment and the New Zealand government more focussed on its army co-operation role.
 He set about improving the strike capability of the RNZAF in response to the threat posed by communism.
 During his tenure he oversaw the introduction of American aircraft into service with the RNZAF, including the Lockheed P-3 Orion and the Lockheed C-130 Hercules.
 He prioritised equally what he saw as the three basic functions of the RNZAF; strike, maritime reconnaissance, and transport.
 For the latter two roles he initially believed the Hercules could fulfill these but he was convinced against this by his Assistant Chief of Air Staff, Air Commodore William Stratton.
 This led to the acquisition of the Orion, an anti-submarine patrol aircraft, for which Stratton had made a favourable assessment.

 Helicopters also entered service with the RNZAF during his tenure, with a number of Bell UH-1 Iroquois being acquired in 1965.
 For offensive operations, Morrison favoured the acquisition of the McDonnell Douglas F-4 Phantom as a strike aircraft for the RNZAF but was unable to secure them before his term as CAS ended.
 Cost was a factor together with the government's preference that RNZAF assume a defensive role.

 In the 1965 New Year Honours, Morrison was made a Companion of the Order of the Bath.
 He retired in June 1966, the morale of the RNZAF considerably improved despite his failure to modernise its strike wing.
 Four years later a fleet of Douglas A-4 Skyhawks entered service with the RNZAF, improving its offensive capabilities.

 Later life

 In 1967, Morrison was appointed deputy chief scout and national president of the Scout Association of New Zealand.
 In 1977, he was awarded New Zealand scouting's highest honour, the Silver Tui.
 Also in 1977, he received the Queen Elizabeth II Silver Jubilee Medal.

 Morrison died on 5 September 1997.
 He was cremated and his ashes were interred at North Shore Memorial Park.
-The father of broadcaster Judy Bailey, a street in the Hobsonville Point community, in Auckland, is named for him.
+The father of broadcaster Judy Bailey, a street in the Hobsonville, in Auckland, is named for him.